JustinRHudson/OTrack/README.md

 Utilizing the tracking packages in this repo is simple.
 Simply import the .py file from its location on your machine and uses the Track function on a binary map you have created.
-The code assumes a format of (time,lat,lon) The code will then return a dictionary of Blob Objects (I like to call them Blobjects) which contain position, velocity, and temporal data for all Blobs tracked in your binary map.
+The code assumes a format of (time,lat,lon) The code will then return a dictionary of tracked objects which contain position, velocity, and temporal data for all Blobs tracked from your binary map.